 1. Pasta

 Pasta is a great pantry staple because you can use it in many recipes.
-Apart from the classic spaghetti and bolognese, I use pasta in soups, and salads as well.
+Apart from the classic spaghetti and Bolognese, I use pasta in soups and salads as well.

 2. Rice